• Skip to primary navigation

 Gather Ingredients and Preheat Oven

 To make these easy churros, you'll need a few basic ingredients.
 Gather your all-purpose flour, butter, salt, sugar, eggs, vegetable oil and ground cinnamon.
-Preheat your oven to 350°F (175°C) before starting the steps for making your delicious treats.
+Preheat your oven to 350°F (175°C) before starting.

 Combine Butter and Milk in a Saucepan